|

 nuclear reactors.

-In addition to his contributions as an Engineer/Scientist, Dr. Ray has excelled as an
+In addition to his contributions as an Engineer/Scientist, Dr. Ray has excelled as an educator and a mentor in his professional career of more than forty years.

-encompassung the fields of Applied Mathematics, Optimization & Control,
+Along this line, Dr. Ray introduced several interdisciplinary graduate courses encompassung the fields of Applied Mathematics, Optimization & Control,

-mathematics and information sciences in engineering education.
-Dr. Ray, along with his colleagues, developed the Dynamical systems & Control Laboratory for experimental studies in several senior-level and graduate-level Mechanical Engineering courses in the fields of Modeling, Control, & Estimation, Signal Processing, and Robotics.
+for experimental studies in several senior-level and graduate-level Mechanical Engineering courses in the fields of Modeling, Control & Estimation, Signal Processing, and Robotics.

-High Technology Center, General Electric Global Research Center, General Motors Research Laboratories, IBM
+Argonne National Research Laboratory, Boeing High Technology Center, Bosch North America, General Electric Global Research Center at USA and abroad, General Motors

-Watson Research Center, and United Technology Research Center at USA and abroad.
+at USA and abroad.

 .